leegao/LuaInLua/README.md

 7. Added support for oracular lookaheads
 1. Create a lua parser in LL(1)
 1. Add semantic actions to the lua parser
+1. Add a tokenizer for Lua
+1. Lua 5.2 bytecode deserializer

 In progress:

-1. Add a tokenizer for Lua
+1. Lua 5.2 bytecode interpreter
-2. Interpreter.
+2. AST -> Bytecode compiler.

 TODO:

-10. Lua register machine
 11. Standard library
 12. Self-host the toolchain (5.2 compatibility)